 Whether the position has previously been filled or is new, you must create or update the job description depending on the position’s needs.
 Determine the qualification requirements for professional or academic positions, and identify the core competencies/skills required to succeed in the position.
 Distinguish which education, training, and/or experience develops or demonstrates those competencies/skills.
 Qualification requirements for classified positions are already established by the State Department of Civil Service and can be found on the Louisiana State Civil Service Website.

 In an effort to increase the number of applicants and diversify applicant pools, hiring departments may be interested in advertising their position.
 The Where to Advertise Guide provides pricing and descriptions for recommended sites.
 All external job advertisements must be purchased through the Office of Human Resource Management.
 Individual departments are not authorized to make these purchases.
-Please contact the Talent Acquisition Assistant for further advertising assistance.
+Please contact your Talent Acqusiition Partner for further advertising assistance.

 The hiring decision should be based on a set of job-related selection criteria.
 Use the job description to identify essential functions and competency requirements and develop specific selection criteria by which applicants will be evaluated.
 Hiring Managers will receive applicants in their Workday inbox as they apply (civil service applicants cannot be released until the posting is closed).
 At that time, Hiring Managers have the option to either Move Forward or Decline the candidate in Workday.